athullya-mol/MAJOR-PROJECT/README.md

-# Virtual Assistance For The Blind
+# Voice Based Email Assistance For The Blind

 <br>